 Although dividends are not guaranteed, most insurance carriers strive to pay them consistently to eligible participating whole life policyowners.
-MassMutual, for instance, has paid out dividends consistently since shortly after the Civil War.
+MassMutual, for instance, has paid dividends since 1869.
 And, as the company has grown, the overall amount of that annual dividend payout has grown as well, as noted in the following chart.
 (Learn about MassMutual's latest dividend announcement here)

 Source: Massachusetts Mutual Life Insurance Company Statutory Annual Statement, Year-End – Summary of Operations – Dividends to Policyowners.
 These numbers reflect incurred dividends to policyowners.
 Incurred dividends equal amounts paid to eligible participating policyowners plus any increase in liabilities.

 So, how are dividends paid out by a mutual insurance company determined each year?

 In general, insurance companies take in money through premiums from policyowners.
 They are required by law to keep a certain amount of that money in reserve to cover their long-term commitments to policyowners.
 Insurance companies generally invest these reserves in very conservative assets like high-grade bonds and commercial mortgages.